thiagokokada/nix-alien/README.md

 Binaries loading shared libraries dynamically (e.g.: with `dlopen`) will probably not work with this script.
-However, this script can still be useful to create an initial `default.nix` or `shell.nix`, that can be populated later with the runtime dependencies of the program.
+However, this script can still be useful to create an initial `default.nix`, that can be populated later with the runtime dependencies of the program.

 ## Technical Description